 - D.2.c.1.
 Registration materials (Residency Training Program Registration Forms) and Authorized Agent Letter, specific for each specialty may be obtained from the ACVIM website (www.ACVIM.org) and must be completed and submitted for approval by the appropriate RTC at least 90 days prior to any resident starting the training program. - D.2.c.2.
+If any portion of the residency is completed at a separate location from the primary site of the residency, the candidate is required to obtain the written approval of the supervising diplomate for each off-site rotation, and documentation of this approval must be forwarded to the RTCC. - D.2.c.3.
+All approved residencies must be completed within a 5-year period of active training.
+To allow for leaves of absence from a training program, all programs must be completed within 8 years from the beginning of their residency, e.g. a resident may potentially have up to 3 years for a leave of absence.
+Completion of the residency is defined as receipt of the Residency Certificate. - D.2.c.4.
 The Program Director for each institution will be responsible for updating the Program Registration Form by August 15 each year.
-Failure to provide the annual update to the Residency Training Registration Form and Authorized Agent Letter will result in either probation or loss of the program's approved status. - D.2.c.3 Any substantive changes in a program, e.g. changes in the Program Director, Resident Advisor(s), Supervising Diplomate(s), or other significant deviation in availability of program personnel for direct supervision of the Resident, which might result in a program's inability to meet the minimum requirements established by the specialty Diplomate must be submitted to the appropriate Residency Training Committee for approval prior to implementation of those changes.
+Failure to provide the annual update to the Residency Training Registration Form and Authorized Agent Letter will result in either probation or loss of the program's approved status. - D.2.c.5 Any substantive changes in a program, e.g. changes in the Program Director, Resident Advisor(s), Supervising Diplomate(s), or other significant deviation in availability of program personnel for direct supervision of the Resident, which might result in a program's inability to meet the minimum requirements established by the specialty Diplomate must be submitted to the appropriate Residency Training Committee for approval prior to implementation of those changes.
 Failure to do so will result in the program being placed on probation until a detailed review of the program is completed.
-The time spent by a resident in a program on probation will not count toward the completion of his/her residency if the review results in the program being suspended. - D.2.c.4 The ACVIM, acting through the Residency Training Committees, has the right to revoke the approval of any Residency Training Program.
+The time spent by a resident in a program on probation will not count toward the completion of his/her residency if the review results in the program being suspended. - D.2.c.6 The ACVIM, acting through the Residency Training Committees, has the right to revoke the approval of any Residency Training Program.